near/docs/docs/5.api/rpc/introduction.md

 The RPC API allows you to communicate directly with the NEAR network.
 For example, tools such as [near-api-js](/tools/near-api-js/quick-reference) are just abstractions making RPC calls.

+## Free Public RPC

+NEAR offers free public peer-to-peer rpc to all developers.
+Dozens of providers are collated under a single, unified endpoint for ease of use and immediate access. 🔥 Learn [more](iprpc#endpoints-)!

 <hr class="subsection" />

 ## RPC Providers

-There are multiple [RPC providers which you can choose from](./providers.md).
+There are multiple alternative [RPC providers which you can choose from](./providers.md).
 These providers will work as intermediaries to help you interact with the NEAR network.

 <hr class="subsection" />